 As a result of Brexit, Triodos decided to create a new subsidiary company in the Uk owned entirely by Triodos N.V.

-By doing this, it makes Triodos eligible for the Uk’s financial compensation scheme.
+By doing this, Triodos became eligible for the Uk’s financial compensation scheme as the company has to abide by the Uk’s rules and regulations.

 Joint accounts would have also been protected up to €200,000.